YuliaKrimerman/adventure-ahead/README.md

 # Adventure Ahead
-Adventure Ahead is an app that allows you to search for highlight places to visit in the cities aound the world and add them to your Bucketlist.
-Also it allows you to prepare to pack the bags for your trip with an ultimate Packing List.
+Adventure Ahead is an app that allows you to search for highlight places to visit in the cities around the world and add them to your Bucketlist.
+Also it allows you to prepare to pack the bags for your trip, with an ultimate Packing List.
 It uses Triposo API to facilitate the search features!
 Have Fun! <br>

 <a href="https://github.com/YuliaKrimerman/adventure-ahead-server" target="_blank">Adventure Ahead API Repo</a><br>
 <a href="https://github.com/YuliaKrimerman/adventure-ahead" target="_blank">Adventure Ahead Client Repo</a><br>